saulrichardson/solstice/data/cache/Treanor_et_al.__2011_/extracted/document.md

 presenting a different clade from the vaccine strain, and one flu enz a B virus could not be antigenic ally characterized.
 The cumulative rates of culture confirmed influenza illness

-esting.
+y p pesting.
 These viruses included 12 H1 N1 viruses antigenic ally esembling H1 drift variant A/Brisbane/59/2007, 41 H3 N2 viruses ntigenically resembling the H3 drift variant A/Brisbane/10/2007, 2 H3 N2 viruses that could not be identified as either A/Wisconsin- ke or A/Brisbane-like, and 16 influenza viruses for which the ubtype was not determined.
 Fifty eight of the 59 influenza B iruses (98%) were antigenic ally similar to B/Florida/04/2006

-ccurred in Flublok recipients and 6 occurred in placebo recipi- nts, and among these subjects one Flublok recipient and 5 placebo cipients met the CDC-ILI definition.
+ruses were A/Wisconsin/67/2005 like H3 N2 viruses.
+Two of these ccurred in Flublok recipients and 6 occurred in placebo recipi- nts, and among these subjects one Flublok recipient and 5 placebo cipients met the CDC-ILI definition.
 Therefore, we were unable obtain a meaningful estimate of the efficacy of Flublok against DC-ILI due to strains represented in the vaccine.
 The remaining 111 influenza A viruses were characterized as ntigenic variants, i.e., they exhibited a 4 fold or greater decrease reactivity with post infection ferret anti sera in reciprocal HAI

-p y p DC-ILI, and we also assessed the effect of vaccination on rates of ny influenza culture positive illness.
+nd point for this study was the development of culture confirmed DC-ILI, and we also assessed the effect of vaccination on rates of ny influenza culture positive illness.
 A total of 582 subjects were cultured for respiratory illness, and nfluenza virus was isolated from 178 subjects.
 There were a total f 120 subjects from whom influenza A was isolated, the majority fwhom (82 120, 68%) met the CDC-ILI case definition.
-There were total of 59 subjects with positive cultures for influenza B, and the majority of these subjects (41/59, 69%) also met the CDC-ILI case efinition.
-Only 8 isolates in the study (<5% of the total) were antigen i ally identical to the strains contained in the vaccine.
-All of these ruses were A Wisconsin 67 2005 Like H3 N2 viruses Two of these
+There were total of 59 subjects with positive cultures for influenza B, and the majority of these subjects (41/59, 69%) also met the CDC-ILI case ef in it ion.
+Only 8 isolates in the study (<5% of the total) were antigen i- ally identical to the strains contained in the vaccine.
+All of these ruses were A Wisconsin 67 2005 Like H3 N2 viruses.
+Two of these

-(2011) 7733– 7739 ients with or without self reported history of prior seasonal influenza vaccination. body titer (95% CI) and response rates (95% CI) to the following vaccine antigens 7 2005 (H3 N2) B/Malaysia/2506/2004 Post %Response Pre Post %Response 15.1 3 31.1 19.8 0 (13.0, 17.6) (1, 8) (24.6, 39.4) (15.8, 24.8) (0, 3.0) 262.1 81 55.27 200 55 52 (234.9, 292 4 (77, 85) (49.3, 62.0) (181.0, 222 2 (47, 57) 185.7 57 104.6 162.4 22 (149.4, 230 9 (47, 67) (82.0, 133 5 (132 4 199 2 (13 30 286.9 87 46.76 212.0 60 (253.3, 324 8 (84, 91) (41.3, 52.9) (188.6, 238 2 (55, 65) ndpoint for this study was the development of culture confirmed
+(2011) 7733– 7739 ients with or without self reported history of prior seasonal influenza vaccination. body titer (95% CI) and response rates (95% CI) to the following vaccine antigens 7 2005 (H3 N2) B/Malaysia/2506/2004 Post %Response Pre Post %Response 15.1 3 31.1 19.8 0 (13.0, 17.6) (1, 8) (24.6, 39.4) (15.8, 24.8) (0, 3.0) 262.1 81 55.27 200 55 52 (234.9, 292 4 (77, 85) (49.3, 62.0) (181.0, 222 2 (47, 57) 185.7 57 104.6 162.4 22 (149.4, 230 9 (47, 67) (82.0, 133 5 (132 4 199 2 (13 30 286.9 87 46.76 212.0 60 (253.3, 324 8 (84, 91) (41.3, 52.9) (188.6, 238 2 (55, 65) nd point for this study was the development of culture confirmed

 ## Page 5